oliviawestmacottssw/SSW.Rules.Content/categories/reporting-solutions/rules-to-better-reporting-services.md

 - do-you-verify-that-report-server-authentication-settings-allow-a-wide-range-of-web-browsers

 ---

-​Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.
+Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

-If you still need help, visit [Enterprise Reporting and BI​](http&#58;//www.ssw.com.au/ssw/Consulting/EnterpriseReporting.aspx) and book in a consultant.​​​
+If you still need help, visit [Enterprise Reporting and BI](http&#58;//www.ssw.com.au/ssw/Consulting/EnterpriseReporting.aspx) and book in a consultant.